 CURRENT CONDITIONS

 CLIMBING ROUTE: Marble Mountain Sno-Park, Winter Route, aka "Worm Flows."
 Avalanche risk: ORANGE, CONSIDERABLE, 3,000 - 8,000 feet (914 - 2,430m).
-FR-83 (access road) is plowed/dry pavement to Marble Mountain Sno-park.
-Expect deep soft snow in the woods with a compact ski and boot trail.
-Expect 2 - 4 feet (1.2m) of soft snow from trees to seismograph station (5,800 ft, 1,767 m).
+FR-83 (access road) is clear and dry pavement to Marble Mountain Sno-park.
+Trail is bare ground for the first mile, then expect varying snow and bare spots on trail in the woods with a compact ski and boot trail to Chocolate Falls.
+Expect 2 to 3 feet (1m) of snow from trees to seismograph station (5,800 ft, 1,767 m).
 Slab avalanches and glide cracks observed along the route.
-A snow wall at the junction of Monitor Ridge has pushed the route to the North (right ascending).
-Extensive fragile cornice on the rim with at least a 15 ft (3 m) overhang.
-Stay back 30 ft (9 m) from the rim.
-Ski and glissade conditions ideal as the afternoon sun softens the snow.

 In general, expect heavy rains, snow, meltwater, ice, periods of dense fog, mixed precipitation, sub-freezing temperatures and moderate to high winds.
 Know the forecast at all elevations before your climb, have cold/wet weather layers and redundant navigational aides (map, compass and GPS) for low-visibility conditions.
 Due to snow and ice accumulation at all elevations, the route may not be well defined.
 Always keep the wood pole cairns (trail markers) in sight as you climb.